alex-d-bondarev/SashaBondarev/_drafts/home-file-storage-server-on-the-raspberry-pi.markdown

 ```

 ## Install k8s
+**New variables**
+${NAMESPACE} - Kubernetes namespace for NextCloud
+{: .notice--info}

 I did not plan to learn to [install vanilla k8s](https://kubernetes.io/docs/setup/).
-So I looked for alternatives.
+So I looked for alternatives:
 1. [Minikube](https://minikube.sigs.k8s.io/docs/) - is not supporting mounts with > 600 files by default
    ([link](https://minikube.sigs.k8s.io/docs/handbook/mount/)).
 That was too few for me.
-1. I have got the following error when trying to install [MicroK8s](https://microk8s.io):
+1. I have got the error when trying to install [MicroK8s](https://microk8s.io) and failed to fix it:
    ```shell
    # error: snap "microk8s" is not available on 1.21/stable for this architecture (armhf) but exists on
    #        other architectures (amd64, arm64).